 - Construction and landscaping vehicles

-While the drivers of these vehicles are generally on the clock while they are behind the wheel, this does not mean they cannot make careless and reckless mistakes and cause traffic accidents.
-In some cases, the fact that they are working may also increase the risk of a mistake on the road.
-For example, a truck driver rushing to make a delivery on time may not get the required rest and drive drowsy, leading to difficulty focusing on the road.
+While the drivers of these vehicles are generally on the clock while they are behind the wheel, this does not mean they cannot make careless mistakes and cause traffic accidents.
+In some cases, the fact that they are working increases the risk of an error.

 Vicarious Liability and Other Laws in a CMV Accident Case